palantirnet/search_api_federated_solr/README.md

 The module also relies on the [Federated Search React](https://github.com/palantirnet/federated-search-react) application, which is referenced as an external Drupal library.

-Apache Solr versions `4.5.1` and `5.x` have been used with this module and it is likely that newer versions will also work.
+Apache Solr versions `4.5.1`, `5.x`, and `6.x` have been used with this module and it is likely that newer versions will also work.

-## Updating the bundled React application

-When changes to [federated-search-react](https://github.com/palantirnet/federated-search-react/) are made they'll need to be pulled into this module.
-To do so:

-1. [Publish a release](https://github.com/palantirnet/federated-search-react#publishing-releases) of Federated Search React.
-2. Update `search_api_federated_solr_library()` in `search_api_federated_solr.module` to reference the new release.
-Note: You'll need to edit the version number and the hash of both the CSS and JS files.

 ## More information